stephanb15/Cryptograph/README.md

 ## Download & Build
 Cryptograph can explicitly be downloaded from Github: \
 `git clone https://github.com/stephanb15/Cryptograph.git` \
-For building the Cryptograph Apllication type the following commands \
+For building the Cryptograph Apllication type the following commands in your shell:
-### Linux:
+### Linux
 `sh BUILD.sh`
 ### Windows & Mac
 There is no build command available, you will have to adapt this on your own, if you like. \